-Sometimes referred to as Amazonia, the Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in South America.
-Nine nations have some part of the Amazon within their borders.
+The Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in South America.
+Nine nations have some part of the Amazon region within their borders.

 The Andes are the longest continental mountain range in the world, forming a continuous highland along the western edge of South America.
 Extremely high plateaus surmounted by even higher peaks form a rampart from the southern tip of South America to the continent’s northernmost coast on the Caribbean.

 The Atacama Desert is located in northern Chile between Argentina on the west and the Pacific Ocean on the east.
-Sparsely populated and containing considerable mineral resources, the Atacama Desert is one of the driest places in the world and one the top three tourist destinations in Chile.
+Sparsely populated and containing considerable mineral resources, the Atacama Desert is one of the driest places in the world.

-The Atacama Plateau is an arid, high plateau in the Andes of northern Argentina and extending into Chile.
-The "Puna De Atacama" is a cold, desolate Andean tableland in northwestern Argentina and adjacent regions of Chile.
+The Atacama Plateau is an arid high plateau in the Andes of northern Argentina and extending into Chile.
+The "Puna de Atacama" is a cold desolate Andean tableland in northwestern Argentina and adjacent regions of Chile.